jakewilliami/jakewilliami.web/_posts/2021-2-24-htb-notes.md

 This now might show something!
 For example, it might allow you to upload "images".
 See if you can upload a PHP file instead...
 However, it is always good to "View Page Source" to see if you can find anything interesting off the bat.

+One of the simplest ways to get information is to look up `<something> exploit` to see if you know anything about exploiting the webpage.
+For example, if the webpage uses a converter, see if there is a converter exploit.
+If there is, append your search with `git`, as you then might find something on GitHub.

+Look to get a reverse shell.

 ## Quick reference